India's NALCO raises aluminium prices

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-The basic price of standard aluminium ingots after the latest revision increased to 145,700 rupees per tonne, said sources who declined to be identified, in line with company policy.
+The basic price of standard aluminium ingots after the latest increase is 143,700 rupees per tonne, said sources who declined to be identified, in line with company policy.

-NALCO, India's third-largest producer of aluminium, revises product prices from time to time to mirror London Metal Exchange prices.
-It last raised aluminium prices across all products by 4,500 rupees per tonne on Dec.
-1. ($1 = 54.55 rupees) (Reporting by Jatindra Dash; Editing by Robert Birsel)
+NALCO, which is India's third-largest producer of aluminium, revises product prices from time to time to mirror London Metal Exchange prices.
+It last raised aluminium prices across all products by 2,500 rupees in November.

+($1=54.27 Indian rupees) (Reporting by Jatindra Dash; Writing by Siddesh Mayenkar; Editing by Daniel Magnowski)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)